aiidateam/aiida-quantumespresso/docs/source/installation/index.md

 ## Installation

-The Python package can be installed from the Python Package index [PyPI](https://pypi.org/) or directly from the source:
+The Python package can be installed from the Python Package index {{ PyPI }} or directly from the source:

 ::::{tab-set}

 :::{tab-item} PyPI
-The recommended method of installation is to use the Python package manager `pip`:
+The recommended method of installation is to use the Python package manager {{ pip }}:

 ```console
 $ pip install aiida-quantumespresso
 ```

-This will install the latest stable version that was released to PyPI.
+This will install the latest stable version that was released to {{ PyPI }}.
 :::

 :::{tab-item} Source
-To install the package from source, first clone the repository and then install using `pip`:
+To install the package from source, first clone the repository and then install using {{ pip }}:

 ```console
 $ git clone https://github.com/aiidateam/aiida-quantumespresso